College football national championships in NCAA Division I FBS: History

 Professor Frank G. Dickinson of Illinois developed the first mathematical ranking system to be widely popularized.
 Chicago clothing manufacturer Jack F. Rissman donated a trophy for the system's national championship in 1926 onward, first awarded to Stanford prior to their tie with Alabama in the Rose Bowl.
 A curious Knute Rockne, then coach of Notre Dame, convinced Dickinson and Rissman to backdate the Rissman Trophy two seasons; thus Notre Dame is engraved on the trophy for 1924 and Dartmouth for 1925.
 The Rissman Trophy was retired by Notre Dame's three wins in 1924, 1929, and 1930; the Knute Rockne Memorial Trophy was put into competition for 1931 following the untimely death of the legendary coach.
 The popularity of the Dickinson System kicked off a succession of mathematical rankings carried in newspapers and magazines such as the Houlgate System, Azzi Ratem rankings, Dunkel Power Index, Williamson System, and Litkenhous Ratings.

 Notre Dame receiving the Albert Russel Erskine Trophy following the 1929 season.

 Two short-lived national championship trophies were contemporaries of the Dickinson System awards.
-The Albert Russel Erskine Trophy was won twice by Note Dame in 1929 and 1930, as voted by 250 sportswriters from around the country.
+The Albert Russel Erskine Trophy was won twice by Notre Dame in 1929 and 1930, as voted by 250 sportswriters from around the country.
 The large silver Erskine trophy was last awarded to USC on the field in Pasadena following their "national championship game" victory over Tulane in the 1932 Rose Bowl.
 The Toledo Cup was meant to be a long-running traveling trophy, but was promptly permanently retired by Minnesota's threepeat in 1934, 1935, and 1936.

 College football's foremost historian Parke H. Davis compiled a list of "National Champion Foot Ball Teams" for the 1934 edition of Spalding's Official Foot Ball Guide.
 Davis selected national champions for each year dating back to college football's inaugural season in 1869, for which he selected the sole competitors Princeton and Rutgers as co-champions.
 Similar retrospective analysis was undertaken in the 1940s by Bill Schroeder of the Helms Athletic Foundation and in Deke Houlgate's The Football Thesaurus in 1954.

 The Associated Press (AP) began polling sportswriters in 1936 to obtain rankings.
 Alan J. Gould, the creator of the AP Poll, named Minnesota, Princeton, and SMU co-champions in 1935, and polled writers the following year, which resulted in a national championship for Minnesota.
 The AP's main competition, United Press (UP), created the first Coaches Poll in 1950.
 For that year and the next three, the AP and UP agreed on the national champion.
 The first "split" national championship between the major polls occurred in 1954, when the writers selected Ohio State and the coaches chose UCLA.
 The two polls have disagreed 11 times since 1950.